jonentropy/hgdc-x/README.md

 It will build with no additional libraries (except for synapse, which is statically linked and included in the source tree), with Lazarus 0.9.30 or later.

 Please refer to the COPYING file for licensing details.
+Icons are from the Fat Cow icon set, which is Creative Commons licensed and can be found at http://www.fatcow.com/free-icons.

 Copyright Tristan Linnell 2011